 The hired machine

 With loads of running around to do in Brisbane including organising tradesmen for a badly needed roof repair at the house, I booked a car hire with Thrifty from Brisbane Airport.
-Public transport in Brisbane does not always keep optimal schedules.
+Public transport in Brisbane does not always keep to schedules.

 The brightest Fuchsia pink car you have ever seen.
 What an embarrassment to drive!
 But there is always a positive to every situation.
 The up side?
-I can always find this car in a busy carpark, regardless.
+I can always find this car in a any busy carpark, regardless.

 I enjoy house-sitting and have done several over the years.
 It’s a really nice break from whatever you happen to be doing and as there is usually one or more pets to care for, it is a great time for puppy hugs.
 Something I really miss when I lived on a boat for 21 years but also whilst travelling.
-A tad selfish to have pets under these conditions, but my view only.
+A tad selfish to have pets under these conditions – my view only.

 The Passport Dilemma